html-next/ember-gestures/README.md

 ```
 Gestures to recognize are supplied using positional parameters on the modifier.
 Hammer manager options can be supplied using named parameters on the modifier.

+When using `{{ember-on-modifier}}` with these events, you must use the real DOM event names, which are lowercase without hyphens.
+So your event for "double-tap" would be "doubletap".

+Also, if you are using objects derived from `EmberObject`, like Ember components, avoid using action names that are the camel-case form of the gesture names, like `doubleTap`, as these are also the names for the component's generated event listeners, and may get unexpectedly triggered when an event bubbles up to the component as well as when your `{{on}}` action fires on the element.
+(This is one more reason to migrate to Glimmer components, which don't automatically add event handlers to your namespace.)

+The modifier can only be used with Ember 2.18 or later.

 #### Using Gestures